alphagov/govwifi/README.md

 These require handling of incoming and outgoing text messages as well as emails.
 In case of user registration we are not using attachments in any way.
-The email templates live in the [source](https://github.com/alphagov/govwifi/tree/master/templates/email) however for the text messages we're using the functionalities provided by GovUk Notify [platform](https://www.notifications.service.gov.uk) where separate staging and live environments are set up in order to test different versions.
+The email templates live in the [source](https://github.com/alphagov/govwifi/tree/master/templates/email) however for the text messages we're using the functionalities provided by GovUK Notify [platform](https://www.notifications.service.gov.uk) where separate staging and live environments are set up in order to test different versions.